 Susan: Oh, Vanessa, that giraffe in the picture is so sweet.
 Vanessa: Yes, and guess what?
 I've actually adopted him!
 Susan: Adopted him!
 What do you mean?
 Vanessa: Well, when you visit the zoo, you can choose an animal you like and donate money every month to help pay for the things it needs.
-You know, like food, ~ the cleaning of its enclosure , those kinds of things.
-Susan: 8 Vanessa: the zoo's conservation programs.
+You know, like food, the cleaning of its enclosure , those kinds of things.
+Susan: That's a great idea!
+Vanessa: Also, some of the money you give goes towards the zoo's conservation programs.
 Susan: So you actually help other endangered species as well?
 Vanessa: That's right.
 After all, it's our modern lifestyles that pollute and destroy the animals' natural habitats.
 Susan: I agree.
 And it's a good idea to try to do something about it before it's too late.
 Do you get anything in return for all your help?
-Vanessa: Oh yes, an adoption certificate and a ticket to go vanessa. and visit your animal at the zoo anytime you like.
-Susan: Susan.
-0 1 X 7 animal, but which one?
+Vanessa: Oh yes, an adoption certificate and a ticket to go and visit your animal at the zoo anytime you like.
+Susan: That sounds cool!
+I think I might adopt an animal, but which one?
 I love all animals!
 Vanessa: Hey, it's your birthday soon.
 Why don't I give you an adoption certificate as a gift?
 Susan: Fantastic!
 Thanks, Vanessa!